sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-create-app.md

 ms.author: nandab
 ms.date: 07/01/2020
 ---
-# Tutorial: Create a live video analytics application in Azure IoT Central
+# Tutorial: Create a security and safety video analytics application in Azure IoT Central

-The tutorial shows solution builders how to create a live video analytics application using the IoT Central **Public Safety** application template, AzureIoT Edge devices, and Azure Media Services.
+The tutorial shows solution builders how to create a live video analytics application using the IoT Central **Security and Safety Video Analytics** application template, AzureIoT Edge devices, and Azure Media Services.
 The solution uses a retail store to show how to meet the common business need to monitor security cameras.
 The solution uses automatic object detection in a video feed to quickly identify and locate interesting events.

 The sample application includes two simulated devices and one IoT Edge gateway.
 The following tutorials show two approaches to experiment and understand the capabilities of the gateway: